 James Pirrie, a Director of FLiP and acknowledged specialist in the rules relating to child maintenance payments, examines when and for how long child maintenance payments are made.

 What triggers payment of child maintenance?

-- Generally the payment process is started by a “resident parent” seeking child maintenance from a “non-resident parent” (NRP).
+- Generally the payment process is started by a “parent with care” (PWC) seeking child maintenance from a “non-resident parent” (NRP).
 The maintenance clock starts ticking from when the NRP is contacted or, if the Child Maintenance Service (CMS) decides that the NRP has been avoiding being contacted, then the date when they would have been contacted.